Datasets

 Although items represent the basic technical units, the fundamental semantic entity of the chronosphere is the data product.
 The product represents colloquial “data” that represent a certain amount of information: it does not matter whether a .csv or .parquet file is used to store the same data or whether it is present in the form of a Pandas.DataFrame or an R data.table.
 If the content is the same, all represent the same data product.

 Data products have well-defined boundaries in terms of content, size and meaning.
-The abtract data products are always manifeested in an item.
+The abtract data products always manifest as an item.

 Represent the state-of-the-art at a given point in time and can always be assigned to a date of finalization publication, and or a version identifier.
 They can also be altered in slight ways fo fulfil a specific function (e.g. resolution).